How to Get a Solar Tax Credit in 2015

-Solar power has been around for decades, but recent advances in technology have make it a more practical solution for residences thanks to the reduction of size and weight of the solar panels while still providing plenty of power.
+Solar power has been around for decades, but recent advances in technology have make it a more practical and cost effective solution for residences thanks to the reduction of size and weight of the solar panels while still providing plenty of power.
 Understanding the tax credit itself and how it can be applied is an important step towards claiming it on your tax form if you should decide to go solar.

 First established by the 2005 Energy Policy Act, this tax credit applied to photovoltaic, water heating and fuel cell systems.
 However, the credit was extended to geothermal heat pumps and small wind-energy systems thanks to the 2008 Energy Improvement and Extension Act.
 There are a number of revisions that has happened to the legislation over the years, including the following;